-Only in conjunction with weather-compensated operation.
+Only in conjunction with weather-compensated mode.

-■ Function:

-- If the external demand is active, the heating circuit is supplied with heat. - If the external demand is inactive (contact open), heat supply to the heating circuit ends (regardless of the current set room temperature or the switching time).
+- Function: - If the external demand is active, the heating circuit is supplied with heat. - If the external demand is inactive (contact open), heat supply to the heating circuit ends (regardless of the current set room temperature or the switching time). - Please note